maester-of-bots/TGS-App-SMS/README.md

 # DISCLAIMER
 Please don't use this for nefarious purposes.

-However, if this is in fact used for nefarious purposes, all the recieving cell phone needs to do is block the number.
+However, if this is in fact used for nefarious purposes, all the recieving cell phone needs to do is block the sender.